Captain Fantastic (film): Plot

-Ben arrives at Leslie's funeral with their children and reads her will, which instructs her family to cremate her and flush her ashes down a toilet.
-In response, Jack has Ben forcibly removed from the church.
-Ben tries to convince Jack to respect Leslie's wishes, to no avail.
-Ben follows the funeral procession to the cemetery, planning to intercede despite a police presence and Jack's threat to have him arrested.
-Ben relents at his children's insistence that they cannot lose both of their parents.
+Ben arrives at Leslie's funeral with their children against Jack's wishes and reads her will, which instructs her family to cremate her and flush her ashes down a toilet, in the hopes of convincing Jack to honor her wishes, only for Jack to have him forcibly removed from the church.
+Angered by Jack's refusal to honor Leslie's wishes, Ben follows the funeral procession to the cemetery, planning to intervene, despite a police presence and Jack's threat to have him arrested.
+Ben only relents at his children's insistence that they cannot lose both of their parents.

+After this, some of Ben's children start to doubt him and his parenting skills, with his second eldest son and middle child Rellian accusing him of failing to treat Leslie's mental health, and eldest son Bodevan accusing him of not equipping them for the real world, showing him acceptance letters from several top Ivy League colleges to which Leslie had helped him apply.

-Rellian runs away to live with his grandparents, who want custody of all the children.
-When Vespyr tries to clandestinely exfiltrate Rellian from their grandparents, she falls from the roof and narrowly avoids breaking her neck.
-Ben, shocked and guilty, allows Jack to take his children.
-Although the children bond with their grandparents, they quietly decide to follow Ben and reunite with him.
+Ben finds a note from Rellian, who has run away to live with his grandparents.
+When Ben visits Jack to get Rellian back, he refuses to go back with him, wanting to stay with his grandparents.
+Jack berates Ben and accuses him of child abuse, telling him he is filing for custody of all of Ben's children.
+When one of Ben's older twin daughters Vespyr tries to clandestinely exfiltrate Rellian from their grandparents on Ben's orders, she falls from the roof and narrowly avoids breaking her neck.
+Ben, shocked and guilty when the hospital tells him how close she was to death, allows Jack to take his children.
+Jack assures Ben he's making the right choice by leaving his children in their care, and Ben drives off in his bus, feeling sad without his children.
+However, the children dislike living in their grandparents' capitalist environment and miss their father, so have stowed away in the family bus, and reconcile with their father.

 The children desire to honor Leslie's final wishes, and persuade Ben to help them.
-Exhuming her corpse, they burn it on a funeral pyre then flush her ashes down an airport toilet.
-Bodevan then leaves the family to travel through Namibia, while the rest settle into a more "real world" life on their farm.
-The final scene shows the family eating breakfast around the kitchen table with their father, waiting for the school bus to arrive.
+Exhuming her corpse, they burn it on a funeral pyre by the ocean, and perform a singing ceremony in her memory.
+As per her wishes, they then flush her ashes down an airport toilet.
+Bodevan then leaves the family to travel to Namibia, while the rest return home.
+The final scene shows the children eating breakfast around the kitchen table with their father and getting ready for the school bus.